SimplyNate/AutoWinFE/README.md

 Windows 10
 Flash Drive
 Pre-determined tools folder
+Windows ADK for Windows 10

 ## Instructions
 1. Install Windows ADK for Windows 10
 `https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install`
 - Version 1809 and above:
    Download the Windows ADK for Windows 10 AND the Windows PE add-on for the ADK
+   You only need to select "Deployment Tools" in the ADK installation

 - Version 1803 and lower:
    Download the ADK for Windows 10, version x in the Other ADK downloads section